 Janice thumped the wall beneath the flickering light with a black hand and curled her lips into a half smile when it stopped spluttering.
 She turned her face back to the mirror and probed the new cut down the left side with one finger.
 It stung.
 In fact her whole face ached and throbbed hotly as the flesh began to swell.

 Bloody idiots with their baseball bats, she thought.
 What were they even doing with baseball bats, didn’t they realise they were in England?
 Here they had cricket and rounders, not baseball!

 She hissed as she dug a nail into the wound and flicked a piece of tarmac into the petrol station sink.
 In the mirror was a backwards image of two toilet stalls, one with its door completely missing, the other still clinging on by one hinge.
 The whole room stank.
 A mixture of floral air freshener, sweat, shit and piss.
-Despite the smell Janice was reluctant to leave and as she picked the last fleck of road hit the cracked ceramic beneath her she glanced at the lock on the door, double checking that it read engaged.
+Despite the smell Janice was reluctant to leave and as she deposited the last fleck of road into the cracked ceramic beneath her, she glanced at the lock on the door, double checking that it read engaged.

 It didn’t actually read engaged.
 The little white letters on the wheel inside the lock had long since gone, but there was just enough red left on the background to give the right impression.
 Engaged, Occupied, In Use, KEEP OUT!
 That was what this all boiled down to in the end, people not keeping out of places they should do.

 Janice brought her hand to her mouth and ran her tongue across the pads of her fingers.
 She swiped them across the cut, hissing as her saliva touched the open wound.
 The cut hissed and smoked.
 Janice’s grip tightened on the sink, new cracks skittering away from her.
 It lasted a moment and then it was gone, both the pain and the cut.
 In its place was perfect skin mottled copper and silver, glittering in the florescent light around her.